greg-raven/Uncommon-Sense/_drafts/staging.md

 The right of ordinary citizens to possess weapons is the most extraordinary, most controversial, and least understood of those liberties secured by Englishmen and bequeathed to their American colonists.
 It lies at the very heart of the relationship between the individual and his fellows, and between the individual and his government.
 Joyce Lee Malcolm

 It's kind of hard to beat gasoline.
-A lot of the technologies that we think of as being clean ... are not better than gasoline.' – Julian Marshall
+A lot of the technologies that we think of as being clean ... are not better than gasoline. – Julian Marshall

 In a small Swiss city sits an international organization so obscure and secretive ...
 Control of the institution, the Bank for International Settlements, lies with some of the world's most powerful and least visible men: the heads of 32 central banks, officials able to shift billions of dollars and alter the course of economies at the stroke of a pen.
 Keith Bradsher